anocodes-coder/SharingPathCode/README.txt

 of the form [s]E, where s is a Shamir secret and E is an elliptic curve (see [4, Algorithm 3, Line 5]).
 On the other hand, Line 23 of [4, Algorithm 2], which involves isogeny recomputation, represents the main computational cost of our scheme.
+Therefore, the comparison focuses on the implementation of the core functions for isogenies that can be found in the files
+        "secrets_handle.py" and "isogeny_computations/torsion handle.py".
-Therefore, the comparison focuses on the implementation of these core functions.
-As explained in the manuscript, other sub-processes—such as encoding—are negligible.
-Nevertheless, we provide a blueprint for combining these sub-processes with isogeny computation during the sharing and recovery of a secret.
+As explained in the manuscript, other sub-processes—such as encoding and bit concatenation—are negligible in terms of computational cost.
+Nevertheless, we implemented the prerequisite functions and provided a blueprint for integrating these sub-processes with isogeny computations during the secret sharing and recovery phases.
+The prerequisite functions for finite field parameters, bit and symbol operations, encoding parameters, and related tasks can be found in the files

-Remark on our comparison table [4, Table 2]:
-The values presented in this table are the result of multiple executions of the main function in the file secrets_handle.py.
-We took the average values after running the script several times.

-Notes on the structure of the library:
+        "schemepara.py" and "sharingtools.py".

 This library relies on functions developed in Dartois's library [2], which itself heavily depends on the computations presented in [3].
 We adapt their packages to the context of our threshold scheme, where key exchange between two parties is not required, and the torsion points are treated as secret parameters.

+Benchmarking
+The values presented at row 5 of our comparison table [4, Table 2] are the result of multiple executions of the main function in the file secrets_handle.py.
+We took the average values after running the script several times.
+The idea is to compare the bulk of the computational cost of our algorithm with the running time of the class group computation, which dominates the cost of the algorithms in De Feo and Meyer’s scheme [1].
+The performance of their scheme can be inferred from the CSI-FiSh paper, and we directly reported the bulk of this running time in our manuscript [4, Table 2, Row 4].
+For more details see [4, Section 6].

 How to Run the Code?